RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 [Prototype table]
 ~~~~

+As of v 1.10, pandoc supports pipe tables, too, but without all of
+the features of MMD pipe tables (colspan, rowspan, grouping).

 ### Metadata

 Both pandoc and MMD allow a metadata block at the beginning of the document.
 Pandoc only supports title, author, and date (though other metadata can be specified by the command line).
 By convention, the first line preceded by `%` is the title, the second (if present) the authors, and the third (if present) the date.
 MMD allows arbitrary metadata fields to be specified using a `key : value` format.
 Quite a few document features can be controlled using metadata.